 Which Head Should You Use?

-The built-in inverted ballhead that comes with the Travel Tripod, weighs 214g (7.5oz).
-The Universal Head Adapter weighs 91g(3.2oz) so you can save 123g on the actual tripod setup if you go down that route, but then of course you’d still need some sort of head to put on the tripod.
+The built-in inverted ball head that comes with the Travel Tripod, weighs 214g (7.5oz).
+The Universal Head Adapter weighs 91g(3.2oz) so you can save 123g on the actual tripod setup if you go down that route, but then, of course, you’d still need some sort of head to put on the tripod.
 I doubt very much that you can find a head that weighs 123g and still manages to offer the same kind of performance as the head that comes included with the tripod in the first place.

 So, if overall total pack weight is your primary reason for looking at using the Ultralight Conversion Kit, it makes sense to stick with the built-in head.
 However, you might not only be considering external pack weight.
 If you packed a ball head in your bag that weighed more than 123g, you might be able to counteract some of the perceived weight of that heavier ball head by careful packing, close to your spine and low in the bag.
-123g hanging on the side of your bag doesn’t necessarily feel the same as similar weight when packed more centrally in your pack.
+123g hanging on the side of your bag doesn’t necessarily feel the same as a similar weight when packed more centrally in your pack.

 Food for thought, although this is getting into some very fine detail at this point!